hugopiramide/hello-javascript/README.md

 ## 📌 Note

 These projects are intentionally kept simple and beginner-friendly.
-They serve as stepping stones toward building more complex applications in the future.

----

-Thanks for checking out my work!
-Feel free to fork this repo or suggest improvements.
+They serve